ploomber/ploomber/doc/user-guide/spec-vs-python.rst

 There are two ways of writing pipelines with Ploomber.
 This document discusses the differences and how to decide which API to use.

-Data projects span a wide range of applications; from small projects that just need a few scripts to large ones that require a greater degree of flexibility.
+Data projects span a wide range of applications, from small projects that just need a few scripts to large ones that require a greater degree of flexibility.
 Ploomber is designed to make it as simple as possible and only use a more sophisticated solution if you need to.